Robinyo/serendipity-keycloak-theme/docs/developer.md

 ]
 ```

-Navigate to the Welcome page: http://localhost:10001 and then login to the Administration Console using the KEYCLOAK_USER (admin) and KEYCLOAK_PASSWORD (secret) credentials.
+Navigate to the Welcome page: http://localhost:10001

+Then login to the Administration Console using the KEYCLOAK_USER (admin) and KEYCLOAK_PASSWORD (secret) credentials.

 ## ❯ Docker Commands